Reviewed by: the HVAC Shop Technical Team

 Client Story: Sydney HVAC Contractor

-A contractor in Western Sydney upgraded from older probes to a newer Bluetooth system and immediately saw improvements in speed and reliability.
+A contractor in Western Sydney upgraded from older probes to a modern Bluetooth system and saw immediate improvements.
+Jobs were completed faster, reports were generated on-site, and system diagnostics became more accurate.

 “No more dropouts.
 I can finish jobs faster and send reports on-site instead of later.”